Session Type(s): Panel

 Other sessions: Elections Q&A with Daily Kos Elections!

-Gaby is Co-Founder & Political Director at Sister District Project (SDP), and Director of Research at Sister District Action Network (SDAN).
-Sister District’s mission is to build Democratic majorities in state legislatures, raise awareness about the importance of state legislatures, and facilitate progressive policy transfer between legislators and states.
+Gaby is Co-Founder & Political Director at Sister District Project, and Director of Research at Sister District Action Network.
+Sister District’s mission is to build progressive power in state legislatures, raise awareness about the importance of state legislatures, and facilitate progressive policy transfer between legislators and states.
+As Political Director, Gaby defines national political strategy, analyzes data for race targeting, implements the candidate endorsement process, and manages the organization’s field, fundraising, and candidate services programs.
+Prior to founding Sister District, Gaby was a bioethics lawyer and health policy researcher.
+She holds a BA from UC Berkeley, JD from Boston University School of Law, and PhD in health policy from UC Berkeley School of Public Health.